egeny/fabuloos-flash/README.md

 The player embed a `Console.as` file which allows you to call JavaScript's `console.*` functions.
 You may want to disable console logging while compiling for production.
 Just have a look at `Console.as` on line 9.

+It is also recommended to install a [Flash player content debugger](http://www.adobe.com/support/flashplayer/downloads.html).

 # Interface

 Here are the methods exposed by the player: